MatthewHinds/node-mongo-basic-auth/README.md

-# jwt-auth-example
+# jwt-user-auth
-A JWT Auth example using NodeJs
+A JWT user authentication example using NodeJs